How are laws changing for asylum seekers?

 • After you receive your first work permit, you can schedule an in-person appointment and fill out a form to apply for a social security card.
 You can watch this video or learn more here.

-• The U.S. government has also cancelled social security numbers for some immigrants who no longer have immigration status.
-However, there are no reports of widespread cancellation of social security numbers for asylum seekers at this time.
+• In Spring 2025, the U.S. government cancelled social security numbers for a small number of immigrants.
 If you believe your social security number was canceled, you may want to consult with a lawyer

 • Social security offices may be sharing information with immigration agencies.